AlRezz/SocialMediaService/README.md

 The Hungarian Method was chosen (as known as Kuhn algorithm), because it is a combinatorial optimization algorithm that solves the assignment problem in polynomial time O(n^3) for square matrix.

     Problems
-If there were be a lot of entries with a huge lists of interests, we would get a low performance  depends on execution.
+If there were be a lot of entries with a huge lists of interests, we would get a low performance  depends on execution time.
-We should choose a right isolation level for preventing issues with read and write operations if we stored information in database.
+Issues with read and write operations if we stored information in database.
 To avoid problems
+   choose a right isolation level for preventing issues

-   we should use read-only transactions in controllers for reading information.
+   use read-only transactions in controllers for reading information.
    add cache for result and update it entries based on expiration date

     Misc